AlexJReid/zigxll-standalone/README.md

 1. Go to the [Actions tab](../../actions) and click on the latest successful workflow run
 2. Scroll down to the very bottom and download the **zigxll-standalone** artifact
-3. Extract the XLL file from the zip
+3. Extract the XLL file from the zip to a safe location - desktop works
-4. Double-click `standalone.xll` to load it into Excel
+4. You will need to unblock it.
+More info: https://support.microsoft.com/en-gb/topic/excel-is-blocking-untrusted-xll-add-ins-by-default-1e3752e2-1177-4444-a807-7b700266a6fb
-5. If prompted by security warnings, find the .xll file, right click, choose Properties and then "Enable" to allow the add-in
+5. Double-click `standalone.xll` to load it into Excel